 Even brighter still are the beautiful buildings of Willemstad on the island of Curacao.
 These brightly coloured houses make the city look like a Dutch Lego land from the water.

-Much like Oranjestad, the city didn’t stick to the Dutch style guide when it came to painting this architecture, and I for one, am thankful for it — look at how pretty it is!
+Much like Oranjestad, the city didn’t stick to the Dutch style guide when it came to painting this architecture, and we for one, are thankful for it — look at how pretty it is!
 Those colours are bound to get some serotonin flowing.

 8. Orange County Hotel Resort: a Turkish take on the Netherlands